Table of Contents

 - Research the evaluator.

-- Thoroughly read about the course/job description.
+- Thoroughly read the course/job description.
 If required, go through similar courses/job descriptions.

 - Try networking with current college students/industry professionals to get better insights.